Are you feeling overwhelmed with work? Do you feel like you’re being sucked dry? Surely there must be a better way…

 Standardisation saves time and enables us to think straight.
 When there are multiple ways of doing the same thing, time is wasted figuring out what’s going on.
 Standards also apply to business data, reducing time to extract information to make decisions.
 This equally applies to technology and infrastructure.
 If there are different technologies, more time is spent in managing and support.

 Occasionally feeling overwhelmed with work is normal and there are some simple personal strategies that can be applied.
 When owners feel overwhelmed with work on a regular basis then they should listen and respond to the warning signs.
-Use the strategies above to review what’s going on, and where needed, seek help.
+If you’d like help to avoid being overwhelmed, why not take the first step and arrange to have an informal chat with me in complete confidence.

 The Productivity of Working Hours, Pencavel J., Stanford University, 2014